Professional Licensure

 Federal & State Regulations

-There are three different regulatory considerations for institutions about notifications regarding licensure and certification prerequisites: Federal Regulations effective July 1, 2020, Federal Misrepresentation Regulations, and State regulations.
+There are several different regulatory considerations for institutions about satisfying requirements and providing notifications regarding licensure and certification requirements: Federal Regulations regarding Title IV eligibility effective July 1, 2020 and new regulations effective July 1, 2024, Pell for Incarcerated Individuals effective July 1, 2023, Federal Regulations regarding VA Benefits eligibility effective February 17, 2023, Federal Misrepresentation Regulations, and State regulations.

 Federal Regulations for Professional Licensure Notifications - Effective July 1, 2020 (for participation in Title IV Federal Financial Aid programs)